dhsk1115/WordMagnets/README.md

 1. Words can be dragged (no zoom or rotation)

 ### Upcoming
-Look into customizing background colors, labels, and word fonts.
+1. Look into customizing background colors, labels, and word fonts.
+2. Will update the application icon design.

 ## Checkpoint 2